Locally Differentially Private Analysis of Graph Statistics: Algorithms

-As with \alg{LocalRR$_\triangle$}, \alg{Local2Rounds$_\triangle$} does not have the doubling issue; i.e., it provides $\epsilon$-entire edge LDP (not $2\epsilon$).
+As with \alg{LocalRR$_\triangle$}, \alg{Local2Rounds$_\triangle$} does not have the doubling issue; i.e., it provides $\epsilon$-relationship DP (not $2\epsilon$).
 This follows from the fact that we use only the lower triangular part of $\bmA$; i.e., we assume $j<k<i$ in counting $t_i$ and $s_i$.